 Even though one in seven U.S. residents is foreign born, many of us overlook the vast diversity of people with diabetes and the cultural richness that this diversity provides.
 Just think for a second about how many foreign born friends, neighbors, colleagues or clients you know.
 People have the tendency to engage with others that share a similar culture, likes, hobbies, personalities, life style, etc. This tendency keeps us apart from others and limits our horizons.

-When we travel abroad, we learn about different places by immersing ourselves in the culture, eating the foods, experiencing the climate and so much more.
+When we travel abroad, the best way to learn about the foreign culture is by immersing ourselves in it, by eating their traditional foods, listening to their music and language, visiting their turistic places, learning about their history, talking to different people and so much more.
 But have you ever thought how learning about your client’s cultural background provides diabetes care and education specialists with the unique opportunity to travel -- without the expense of a trip?
-By asking questions, imagining places and hopefully tasting the flavors of our client’s cuisines, diabetes care and education specialists can harness the same learning opportunities afforded by travel.
+By asking questions about their culture, history and places to visit and hopefully tasting the traditional flavors of their cuisine, diabetes care and education specialists can harness the same learning opportunities afforded by travel.

 Talking to your clients about their background, culture and culinary customs is your best way to learn critical details about their lives.
 Most people are very proud to share facts about their culture, even more when they find someone is authentically curious and has an open mind.
 The information is invaluable to your working relationship because you learn about the person’s beliefs, traditions, values, habits and lifestyle.
 Connecting with local people is the best way to learn about a new culture, so the client is your best guide to learn about their culture and how to support their diabetes management in a culturally competent manner.

 I have five recommendations for any diabetes care and education specialists who are looking to increase cultural competence in easy, fun and interactive ways: